 Disclaimer: This is what we like to (politely) call a “heritage” blog.
 That means we haven’t updated the information here since publication (although we have tidied up the format).
 A full update would be too complicated and besides, it’s interesting to see how things used to be, right?
 What you read may or may not still be applicable today, and the details will almost certainly be out of date.
 So please check out more recent blogs, as we are keeping readers abreast of new developments ALL THE TIME!

-As One Direction and Lady Gaga are set to cash in on their newest projects, I look at the marketing techniques deployed by the entertainment industry, and ask whether it is financially exploiting young fans
+As One Direction and Lady Gaga cash in on their newest projects, I look at the marketing techniques deployed by the entertainment industry, and ask whether it is financially exploiting young fans

 Why has a band like One Direction made so much money?
 That is, literally, the billion dollar question that is being widely asked this week, since Business Insider Magazine has now predicted that the boyband will be worth a cool 10 figure sum thanks to the release of their first film.

 It is easy (and perhaps lazy) to attribute this handsome bank balance to the disposable income of teenage girls.
 After all, where do they get all that cash from?
 It’s Britain’s most forgiving and reliable financial institution, of course.

 Bank of Mum and Dad PLC is paying for the concert tickets, the album sales, even the make-up range that 1D is planning to bring out (and no, I’m not making that up, if you pardon the pun).
 It even branches out into providing unpaid security and chauffeur services when teenage girls want to go screaming to One Direction’s live concerts.